Mass surveillance fears as India readies facial recognition system | The Japan Times

 Worldwide, the rise of cloud computing and artificial intelligence technologies have popularized the use of facial recognition for a range of applications from tracking criminals to catching truant students.

-There is a growing backlash however, and in San Francisco authorities banned the use of facial recognition technology by city personnel, and “anti-surveillance fashion” is becoming popular.
+There is a growing backlash, however.
+In San Francisco, authorities banned the use of facial recognition technology by city personnel, and “anti-surveillance fashion” is becoming popular.

 Facial recognition technology was launched in a few Indian airports in July, and Delhi police last year said they had identified nearly 3,000 missing children in just days during a trial.

-But technology site Comparitech, which ranked the Indian cities of Delhi and Chennai among the world’s most surveilled cities in a recent report, said it had found “little correlation between the number of public CCTV cameras and crime or safety.”
+But the technology site Comparitech, which in a recent report ranked Delhi and Chennai among the world’s most surveilled cities, said it had found “little correlation between the number of public CCTV cameras and crime or safety.”

-Indian authorities have said facial recognition technology is needed to bolster a severely underpoliced country.

 The technology has been shown to be inaccurate in identifying darker-skinned women, those from ethnic minorities and transgender people.

-So its use in a criminal justice system where vulnerable groups such as indigenous people and minorities are overrepresented risks greater abuse, said Vidushi Marda, a lawyer and artificial intelligence researcher at Article 19, a Britain-based human rights organization.
+So its use in a criminal justice system where vulnerable groups such as indigenous people and minorities are overrepresented risks greater abuse, said Vidushi Marda, a lawyer and artificial intelligence researcher at the Britain-based human rights organization Article 19.

-“The use of facial recognition provides a veneer of technological objectivity without delivering on its promise, and institutionalizes systemic discrimination,” she said.

 India’s Supreme Court, in a landmark ruling in 2017 on the national biometric identity card program Aadhaar, said individual privacy is a fundamental right, amid concerns over data breaches and the card’s mandated use for services.